JustCallMeSidd/JustCallMeSidd/README.md

 Sep 2022
 Specialized in Artificial Intelligence and advanced computing technologies.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning AI and technologies.
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on new AI development.
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help to broaden my horizon of knowledge.
-- 💬 Ask me about ...
+💬 Ask me about anything related to ML and AI.
-- 📫 How to reach me: ...
+📫 How to reach me: via email (justcallmesidd@gmail.com) or phone (+91 8318983400).
-- ⚡ Fun fact: ...
+⚡ Fun fact: I like to find new video games.

 ## My GitHub Stats